-What you need to know before visiting Costa Rica
+What you need to know before Traveling to Costa Rica

 Hopefully that helped you know what to expect in Costa Rica.
 I had so many vague questions in my head just trying to imagine what our trip would look like.
 I thought it would be good to share everything I observed and learned so you had an idea.

 Did I miss anything?
-Do you have other questions I didn’t answer?
-Let me know in the comments and I’ll try to answer them.
+Do you have other questions about what to know before traveling to Costa Rica that I didn’t answer?
+Email me any questions!

 Make sure to plan the perfect trip!
 Check out: